Analytical approach to higher-order correlation functions in U(1) symmetric systems: Introduction

-In this paper, we theoretically demonstrate that for any open quantum systems under a weak coherent state input, the $n$th-order ETCF could be described entirely by the $n$-photon S-matrix.
-Subsequently, we give the $n$-photon S-matrix for arbitrary input and output channels, and the S-matrix completely depends on Green's function.
-In order to further calculate the S-matrix, we prove that the time-ordered Green's function can be exactly computed by using an effective Hamiltonian that only contains the freedom degree of the system.
-To proceed, we focus on studying a system that satisfies the conservation of the total excitation number.
+In this paper, we theoretically demonstrate that for a large class of open quantum systems satisfying the U(1) symmetry under a weak coherent state input, the $n$th-order ETCF could be described entirely by the $n$-photon $S$ matrix.
+Subsequently, we give the $n$-photon $S$ matrix for arbitrary input and output channels, and the $S$ matrix completely depends on Green's function.
+In order to further calculate the $S$ matrix, we prove that the time-ordered Green's function can be exactly computed by using an effective Hamiltonian that involves only the degrees of freedom of the system without the part of environments which has an infinite number of degrees of freedom.
+To proceed, we focus on studying a system that respects the conservation of the total excitation number.
 Therefore, the effective Hamiltonian could be decomposed into a block-diagonal form, and the annihilation operators and creation operators of the system have a similar matrix form, i.e., block-upper and -lower triangular forms.
 As conclusions above, we first define a probability amplitude of equal-time probing multiple photons and give the concrete expression.
 Therefore, we derive a compact analytical solution of the $n$th-order ETCF, and the analytical expression ultimately depends on the probability amplitude we defined.
 Moreover, the compact analytical solution can be extended from the single-mode coherent drive to the multi-mode coherent drive and from the different input and output channels to the same.
-As a result, the former provides a new way to study the dynamical photon blockade phenomenon \cite{dyna_pb1,dyna_pb2}, and the latter opens up a new path to explore the waveguide quantum electrodynamics system \cite{Shen:05}.
+As a result, the former provides a different way to study the dynamical photon blockade phenomenon \cite{dyna_pb1,dyna_pb2}, and the latter opens up a different path to explore the waveguide quantum electrodynamics system \cite{Shen:05}.